ethersphere/beekeeper/README.md

 Official GitHub repository with Beekeeper's configuration is **<https://github.com/ethersphere/beekeeper-config>**

+General Notes:

-NOTE: command flags can be also set through the config file
+- command flags can be also set through the config file
+- k8s client can be disabled with *enable-k8s* flag (default is true)

 ## Config directory